godotengine/godot-docs/tutorials/audio/recording_with_microphone.rst

 support for this tutorial:
 `<https://github.com/godotengine/godot-demo-projects/tree/master/audio/mic_record>`_.

-You will need to enable audio input in the project settings, or you'll just get empty audio files.
+You will need to enable audio input in the project settings ``Project Settings -> Audio -> Driver -> Enable Input``, or you'll just get empty audio files.

 The structure of the demo
 -------------------------